113ll3/Ibmclouddocscli/reference/ibmcloud/cli_security.md

 SSL certificates are enabled by websites as a security measure to protect the user.
 They are generally used when you are required to transmit confidential information to a website.

-Use the following commands to manage {{site.data.keyword.cloud}} classic infrastructure SSH Keys and Certificates.
+Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage {{site.data.keyword.cloud_notm}} classic infrastructure SSH Keys and Certificates.

 ## ibmcloud sl security sshkey-add
 {: #sl_security_sshkey_add}